PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Numerical Study

 Key observations: - \textit{AUC}: Dynamic and fixed-10 PCA-QS yield highest AUC with minimal variance, outperforming SRS. - \textit{F1 and Recall}: PCA-QS maintains stable F1 and robust recall.
 SRS shows larger fluctuations, which could lead to missed failures. - \textit{Precision}: SRS sometimes shows slightly higher average precision, but at the expense of lower and unstable recall — risky for fault detection.

 \paragraph{Summary}

-PCA-QS leverages dominant principal components to guide stratification, which generally yields more reliable and higher classification performance than simple random sampling (SRS), as demonstrated on both the Credit Default and APS datasets.
-Dynamic PC configurations consistently maximize AUC and recall with low variance, while SRS exhibits greater variability and less dependable results, reinforcing PCA-QS as a robust and practical choice for many real-world pipelines.
-Nonetheless, practitioners should be aware that PCA-QS assumes that principal directions align with meaningful data structure.
-In highly multimodal or heavy-tailed distributions, or under high-noise conditions, these directions may not fully capture important patterns, potentially limiting sampling efficiency.
-In such cases, complementary techniques like clustering, robust dimensionality reduction, or coreset construction may further enhance performance and reliability.
+Overall, PCA-QS delivers more reliable and higher classification performance than SRS on both the Credit Default and APS datasets.
+Dynamic PC configurations consistently maximize AUC and recall with low variance.
+SRS shows greater variability and less dependable results, reinforcing PCA-QS as the robust choice for practical classification pipelines.

-For practical recommendation, and to maximize the effectiveness of PCA-QS, it is advisable to first assess whether the data exhibit approximate unimodality and clear linear structure.
-When multiple modes or clusters are present, combining PCA-QS with local clustering can better capture the underlying heterogeneity.
-Additionally, in high-noise or isotropic scenarios, practitioners should empirically compare PCA-QS with coreset or sketching baselines to ensure robust performance.